-‘Shoulder impingement’ is a common term used to diagnose pain in the shoulder typically made worse by lifting the arm.
-Despite its often-misinterpreted label, shoulder impingement describes a normal phenomenon that occurs each time the arm is lifted and the natural movement of bones in your shoulder leads to compression of soft tissues.
+‘Shoulder impingement’ is a common term used to diagnose pain in the shoulder typically made worse by lifting the arm up in the air.
+Despite its often-misinterpreted name, shoulder impingement describes a normal phenomenon that occurs each time the arm is lifted and the natural movement of bones in your shoulder leads to compression of soft tissues.

-For example, compression of the rotator cuff tendons (most commonly the supraspinatus tendon) or bursa.
-In some people, repetitive and/or excessive compression over time may contribute to significant pain, loss of function and quality of life.
-Metaphorically speaking, you might consider the rotator cuff tendons or bursa being stuck between a rock and a hard place.
+In some people however, repetitive and/or excessive compression over time may contribute to significant pain, loss of function and quality of life.

 In medical terms, such symptomatic shoulder impingement is referred to as ‘subacromial impingement syndrome’ (SAIS) or more generally ‘subacromial pain syndrome’ (SAPS) and it accounts for up to 70% of shoulder pain presentations.